 Info & History

-If you want to get the full experience in Bogota, you have to consider playing tejo at one of the local venues around town.
-Tejo can be considered the unofficial sport of Bogota!
+If you want to get the full experience in Bogotá, you have to consider playing tejo at one of the local venues around town.
+Tejo is considered national sport!
 If you are not super familiar with the game of tejo, it is a throwing game where you throw a puck or disc of metal (called a tejo) down a lane similar to a bowling alley, aiming for the sand pit or “tablas” which contains gunpowder at the end of the lane.
 Tejo posts are made from a protective board, post frame, clay, target, and the firecracker/gunpowder.
 You will know when you hit the desired spot, as the gunpowder explosives crackle and it can be pretty loud depending on the level of impact!
 This is one of the most popular social activities that can be found in Bogota.
 It’s not uncommon for locals to hop from one tejo court to different bars and restaurants when they’re participating in local nightlife.
 There are even professional tejo teams in the area who take the sport very seriously and compete in play offs.
 It’s just as fun to watch as it is to play.

 You might be wondering how the scoring works for playing tejo in Colombia.
 The game of tejo is played between individuals or teams with up to six people.
 Scoring rules can be arbitrary but there is a standard which is the following.
 A hand grants one point to whatever tejo is closest at the end of any given round.
 A hit grants three points to each player who explodes a mecha.
 A bulls eye grants six points to whoever landed their tejo inside of the specific target.
 A strike is when you gain nine points to a player who has both a hit and a bulls eye within the same throw.
 Whoever scores the most points is the one who gets to throw first in the following round.